WDI-SEA/react-development-course-materials/02-React State/06-functional-components-lecture.md

 <aside class="notes">

-**Talking Points**:
+**Talking Points:**

-- So far, we have been building components using the `class` syntax.
-As you have seen, this allows us to utilize changing values through state and build custom class methods.
-React **class** components also give us properties that we don't always need, namely state, methods like `setState`, and lifecycle methods (more about this later).
+- So far, we've been building components using the `class` syntax.
+As you've seen, this allows us to utilize changing values through `state` and build custom class methods.
+React **class** components also give us properties that we don't always need, namely `state`, methods like `setState`, and lifecycle methods (more about this later).

 - Some components are purely presentational.
-They take props and render UI.
+They take `props` and render UI.
 As a React class, these components usually just contain a `render` method.

 </aside>

 ---

-### Building A Functional Component
+### Building a Functional Component

 As a class, we might have: